Propulsion of a flexible foil in a wavy flow: resonance, antiresonance, and destructive self-interference: Propulsion with equal heave and wave frequencies

 The net effect on the efficiency is that, for $\sigma > 1$, it is reduced below the efficiency in a uniform flow.
 The efficiency approaches 0.5 in the high-frequency limit, as it does for a heaving foil in a uniform flow (it approaches a lower value near 0.45 in figure~\ref{fig:propulsion_kstarSmall}c due to the wavenumber being finite).
 For $\sigma < 1$, the efficiency is negative since the power is negative.
 This negative efficiency reflects that when the heave velocity and wave velocity are in phase and the wave velocity is stronger than the heave velocity, the foil simultaneously produces a net thrust and extracts energy from the flow, which is not possible without waves.

-For a different value of the phase between the heaving motion and wavy flow, the interaction thrust and power will change.
+For a different value of the phase between the heaving motion and wavy flow, the interaction thrust and power will change while the pure heave and wave components remain unchanged.
 Notably, the strong cancellation at $\sigma = 1$ only occurs when the heave velocity and wavy velocity are in phase.
-It is even possible for the efficiency to be greater than unity if the increase in thrust or decrease in power brought about by the wavy flow are sufficiently strong.
-Although we do not explore the effect of phase in detail, we do note that when the heave velocity and wave velocity are $180^\circ$ out of phase, they work constructively rather than destructively.
-The resulting interaction thrust and power have the opposite sign of those in figure~\ref{fig:propulsion_kstarSmall}.
-The total thrust is then greater than the heave thrust and wave thrust, and the total power is always positive and generally greater than the heave power.
-The net effect on the efficiency is that the wavy flow increases it, and it is greater than unity for $\sigma \lesssim 1$.
+When the heave velocity and wave velocity are $180^\circ$ out of phase, they work constructively rather than destructively.
+The resulting interaction thrust has the opposite sign of that in figure~\ref{fig:propulsion_kstarSmall}a, and the total thrust is then greater than the heave thrust and wave thrust.
+The total thrust is shown for a range of phase differences in figures~\ref{fig:propulsion_phase_kstarSmall}a and d (for clarity, the variation of thrust, power, and efficiency is split into two half-cycles in the top and bottom rows of the figure).
+Between phases of 0 and $180^\circ$, the thrust varies smoothly and has the same low- and high-frequency behavior.
+It can be shown that the interaction thrust for a phase of $\phi$ is the negative of that for a phase of $\phi + \upi$.